Intro

 Aegean’s service updates succeed more than they fail.

-The sustainability initiatives require some adjustments, but their commitment to Greek culinary authenticity creates meaningful differentiation in a competitive market.
+The sustainability initiatives require some adjustments, but their commitment to Greek culinary authenticity creates meaningful differentiation.

 They’ve managed to enhance their service while maintaining the Greek hospitality that makes flying with them feel distinctly different from generic European carriers.